edinburgh-napier/SET09102/notes/unit2_processes/conflict_resolution.md

 * Delayed pull requests where new changes have been merged into the main branch in the meantime

-You need to be alert to the potential for conflicts in these situations so that you can take proactive steps to avoid or minimize conflicts.
+You need to be alert to the potential for conflicts in these situations so that you can take proactive steps to avoid or minimise conflicts.
 Preventative measures include syncing/rebasing your development branch, communicating with teammates, and breaking down work into smaller, independent tasks.
 The last strategy means that tasks will be completed more quickly which allows less time for parallel changes to accumulate in the main branch.